LazaUK/AIFoundry-BlackForestLabs-FLUX/README.md

 The `AIFoundry_ImageEditing_FLUX.ipynb` notebook demonstrates how to modify images using a reference image and a text prompt.

 ### 3.1 Input Image Preparation
 For editing, the source image must be converted to a base64 encoded string.
-The notebook utilises the following helper function to handle such operation:
+The notebook utilises the following helper function to handle it.

 ```python
 def load_image_as_base64(image_path):